Telefonica/opengateway-developers-website/v0/catalog/simswap/simswap.md

   <span style={{backgroundColor: '#8a8a8a', color: 'white', borderRadius: '15px', padding: '4px 12px', fontSize: '12px', fontWeight: 'bold'}}>GSMA Certified API</span>
 </div>

-The standardized SIM Swap API enables seamless integration of SIM swap detection and management functionality into your applications.
-This API enhances security by identifying potentially fraudulent activity and providing an additional layer of protection against unauthorized access.
+The standardised SIM Swap API allows you to integrate SIM swap detection and management functionality into your applications, enhancing security by identifying potentially fraudulent activity and providing an additional layer of protection.

-Additionally, the SIM Swap Unified API Access feature ensures access to network capabilities of various carriers through a single, standardized interface.
-This simplifies integration and improves efficiency for developers by consolidating access to multiple carrier networks.
+This solution leverages data from the carrier's network, allowing the protocols and security measures of any service to be adjusted quickly and proportionately.

 > 📘 Want to give it a try?
 > Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub/join) and gain access to our Sandbox.